vidbina/vidbina.github.io/_posts/2015-02-22-kubernetes.markdown

 Scattered across the nodes, the actual (virtual) machines, Kubernetes spawns, monitors and kills the specified pods which are the atoms in the Kubernetes universe.
-Pods, being the smallest deployable units in the Kubernetosphere, are collections of containers.
-There may be multiple containers operating in a pod, all these containers are spawned from the same image, share the same volumes and share the networking namespace, ip- and port space (to simplify communication between containers within the pod).
-A simple example would be the running of a `web-api` pod which could exist of 5 web worker containers (something that the _replication-controller_ would have to enforce) spread across 5 or less actual nodes (or minions).
+Pods, being the smallest deployable units in the Kubernetosphere, are collections of containers so there may be multiple containers operating in a pod.
+All the containers within a pod share the same volumes, the networking namespace, ip- and port space (to simplify communication between containers within the pod).
+In [the section on pods](#pods), I discuss a use-case which describes how one may utilize such pods.

 ## Create Cluster
 For this example we will set up a master and different minions.
 Instead of